cedricg-mirror/cedricg-mirror.github.io/_tmp/tmp.md

 # COMMAND LIST

-Here is a short description of the 20 command codes and purpose :
+Here is a short description of the next 20 command codes and purpose :

 | Command ID   | Description             | Parameter         |
 | :----------- | :---------------------- | :----------------:|